skythebro/CoffinSleep/README.md

 Coffin Sleep is a VRising mod that speeds up time while you sleep in your coffin.

+Version 2.0 has less features because gloomrot makes some changes to the dlls, I will add again soon.

 ## Instalation (Manual)

 * Install [BepInEx](https://docs.bepinex.dev/master/articles/user_guide/installation/index.html)